 The mission will be led by principal investigator Gary Lagerloef of Earth & Space Research.
 Goddard Space Flight Center (GSFC) will build and calibrate the highly accurate radiometers that are crucial for the detection of ocean salinity.
 Jet Propulsion Laboratory (JPL) will design and build the scatterometer that helps to minimize measurement errors due to sea surface roughness.
 JPL will manage the mission until launch when GSFC assumes this duty.
 Data processing, dissemination, and archiving tasks will be shared between GSFC and JPL.

 NASA will partner with the Argentine space program CONAE on the Aquarius mission, building on a successful long- standing relationship between NASA and Argentina.
 Multiple universities and corporate and international partners will be involved in the Aquarius mission.

 Aquarius is named after the Water Bearer constellation because of its objective to explore the role of the water cycle in ocean circulation and climate.
-Aquarius will launch in March of 2009 and will orbit the earth for at least three years, repeating its global pattern every 7 days.
-Within two months, Aquarius will collect as many sea surface salinity measurements as the entire 125-year historical record from ships and buoys, and provide measurements over the 25 percent of the ocean where no previous observations have been made.
+Aquarius will launch in March 2009 and will orbit the earth for at least three years, repeating its global pattern every 7 days.
+Within two months, Aquarius will collect as many sea surface salinity measurements as the entire 125-year historical record from ships and buoys, and provide measurements over the 25% of the ocean where no previous observations have been made.

 |launch date||May 9, 2008|